dattran2k/Dat.20.30/README.md

 # Hello, I'm Android Developer from Vietnam

-## About me as Android Developer 🧑‍💻:
+## About me 🧑‍💻:

-- Work independently, team
+- I have over three years of working as an Android Developer
-- Intermediate English
+- I work independently as well as in a team.
-- Trying to learn new thing every day
+- I strive to learn new things every day.

 ## Data 📦
--  GraphQL (Apollo library), Retrofit2, Socket
+-  Experience with GraphQL (Apollo library), Retrofit2, and Socket, .....
--  SharedPreference, DataStore, Room
+-  Familiarity with SharedPreference, DataStore, and Room.
--  etc......................
+-  And more...
 ## UI 🖼️
 - A little knowledge about custom complicated view : https://github.com/dattran2k/AndroidSwipeBackLayout
 - Well knowledge about most common view : ViewPager2, FrameLayout, .......
-- Fimilar with animation transition, Lottie library.
+- Knowledgeable in animation : transition, Lottie library.
-- MediaPlayer : Video player, Audio Player, ...
+- Skilled in working with MediaPlayer for video and audio playback.
-- 3rd party library : Glide, EventBus, Shimmer, ExoPlayer, ....
+- Proficient in using third-party libraries like Glide, EventBus, Shimmer, ExoPlayer, and more.
 ## Other 📄
-- Knowledge about Reactive programing : https://github.com/dattran2k/About-NowInAndroid-flow
+- Knowledgeable in Reactive programming.
+You can refer to my work on the topic here: https://github.com/dattran2k/About-NowInAndroid-flow
-- Able to setup common structure project : Gradle, Build Flavor, MVVP, ....
+- Proficient in setting up common project structures, including Gradle, Build Flavor, MVVM, and more.
-- Worked with Bluetooth Low Energy ( BLE ) ...
+- Experience working with Bluetooth Low Energy (BLE).
-- MVVM, MVP, Clean Architecture
+- Familiar with MVVM, MVP, and Clean Architecture.
-- Familiar with Firebase Service : FCM, Crashlytics, DynamicLink,. ....
+- Proficient in utilizing Firebase services such as FCM, Crashlytics, and Dynamic Links.
-- Basic Unit test
+- Basic knowledge of unit testing.
-## What I didn't learn yet 🤷‍♂️
+## What I Haven't Learned Yet 🤷‍♂️
 - Spotless
 - CI/CD
-- Master about setup Gradle, config project, ....
+- Becoming a master in setting up Gradle and configuring projects.
-- Master about tesing, at least 90-100% average code
+- Achieving mastery in testing, aiming for at least 90-100% average code coverage.
-- And many things I haven't know yet
+- And many other things that I have yet to explore and learn.